-Despite severe criticism from high-profile figures in football and calls for him to stand down, the leader of world football's governing body says he will stand for election again
+Despite severe criticism from high-profile figures in football and calls for him to stand down, the leader of world football's governing body intends to seek a fifth term

 The 78-year-old's widely anticipated announcement that he is to pursue a fifth term in office comes amid a tumultuous week personally in the build-up to the World Cup in Brazil.

-Blatter branded UK newspaper reports of fresh corruption allegations relating to the voting process for the hosting of the 2022 World Cup in Qatar as racist, bringing sustained criticism from leading figures in Uefa and across European football.
+Blatter branded reports in The Sunday Times of fresh corruption allegations relating to the voting process for the hosting of World Cup 2022 in Qatar as "racist", bringing sustained criticism from leading figures in Uefa and across European football.

 "And I tell you together we will build the new Fifa together.
 We have the foundations today because we have the budget for the next four years.